cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 > **Design Decision: Risk Gated Compute Allocation**
 >
 > Early versions ran every claim through the full pipeline.
-The result was a system that spent frontier-model tokens on obvious low-risk content ("the weather in Paris is nice today") while adding latency to everything.
+The result was a system that spent frontier-model tokens on obvious low-risk content ("the weather in Paris is nice today") and increased end-to-end latency.
 Moving risk assessment upstream cut per-claim cost by roughly 60% in the demo, because most content is low-risk and skips evidence retrieval and factuality assessment entirely.

 ### 3. Evidence Retrieval → RAG + Web Search